Affiliate links on Android Authority may earn us a commission. Learn more.

 Does the Apple Watch track sleep?
 Yes, but there are some caveats.

-We all know quality sleep is key to overall health, but does the Apple Watch track sleep?
-The short answer is yes, a bit.
-With the latest watchOS 7 updates, Apple Watches Series 3 or later now track sleep in the Sleep app, a set-and-forget feature that is simple to start and runs automatically each night.
-As we mentioned in our Series 6 review, though, Apple’s data is mediocre at best.
+Quality sleep is key to overall health, but can you rely on the Apple Watch sleep tracker to maximize this?
+The short answer is yes.
+If you own a Series 9, the Apple Watch SE (2022), or any Apple Watch from the Series 3 or newer, you can track sleep in the Sleep app, a set-and-forget feature that is simple to start and runs each night automatically.
+However, Apple’s data sleep data remained mediocre at best for a long time.
+Fortunately, we finally saw some upgrades to Apple’s sleep tracking with watchOS 9.

 How to track sleep on the Apple Watch

-Use your Apple Watch to create a routine and cultivate better sleep habits.
+The Apple Watch is one of the best sleep trackers around, and you can use it to create a routine and cultivate better sleep habits.
 The CDC recommends adults get at least seven hours of shut-eye a night, and the Apple Sleep app can help you get on track.
 Create your personalized sleep schedule by following the prompts on your device.
-Once it’s set up, you can adjust your sleep goal and schedule on your iPhone or Apple Watch.
-Here’s how to set up sleep tracking on your Apple Watch.
+Once set up, you can adjust your goal and schedule on your iPhone or Apple Watch.

 On your iPhone